X

 Cottage Bedroom

-There are 4 private cottages on Ramah Darom’s campus—our most luxurious accommodations.
+There are four private cottages on Ramah Darom’s campus—our most luxurious accommodations.
 Nestled among the trees, these cozy, studio-style cottages feature a king-sized bed, a full-sized pullout couch, a private porch, and a bathroom with a walk-in shower.
-A small kitchenette includes a sink, refrigerator, and Keurig-style coffee maker.
-All cottages have heating and air conditioning, a dresser, a table with two chairs, complimentary toiletries, and bed and bath linens.
-These charming accommodations are best suited for 2 guests and provide an elevated retreat experience.
+A small kitchenette includes a sink, refrigerator, and a personal coffee maker with pods.
+All cottages have heating and air conditioning, a dresser, a table with two chairs, complimentary hotel-style toiletries, and bed and bath linens.
+These charming accommodations are best suited for two guests and provide an elevated retreat experience.
 Cottages are not ADA-accessible and can only be accessed via stairs.

 Travel & Packing